Albany, Oregon: 19th century

+20th century

 In 1924 Pacific Power installed a turbine where the canal meets the river to generate electricity.
 In 1984 the city bought the water system from Pacific Power, and shut down the plant in 1991.
 By 2003 the city had approved a plan to restart the four megawatt-hour hydroelectric plant and in February 2009 the plant opened again.
 Albany was the headquarters for the Mountain States Power Company from its establishment in 1918 until its merger into Pacific Power & Light (now PacifiCorp) in 1954.

 In the 1940s, the city started the Albany World Championship Timber Carnival, which drew competitors from all over the world to participate in logging skills contests.
 The event took place over the four days of the Fourth of July weekend.
 Men and women would compete in climbing, chopping, bucking, and burling contests.
 In 2001 the carnival was cancelled because of smaller crowds and the state's declining timber economy.

 In 1916 Kuo-Ching Li, a Chinese-American engineer, founded Wah Chang Trading Corporation in New York State, but it was based in Albany.
 He developed it as an international tungsten ore and concentrate trading company, leading the company until his death in 1961.
 He served as president until 1960 and then board chairman.

-The U.S. Bureau of Mines established a research center on the former Albany College campus in 1942, focusing on the development of new metallurgical processes.
-First known as the Northwest Electro-development Facility, the site produced titanium and zirconium.
-It fostered the growth of a new rare metals industry in Albany, led by internationally recognized companies such as the Oregon Metallurgical Company, Oremet, and Wah Chang.
+The U.S. Bureau of Mines established Albany Research Center (ARC) on the former Albany College campus in 1942, focusing on the development of new metallurgical processes.
+First known as the Northwest Electro-development Facility, the site eventually produced titanium and zirconium, spearheaded by William Justin Kroll whom the bureau hired in 1945.
+The first zirconium strip was rolled out there in August 1946.
+In 1951, William Kroll joined the faculty of Oregon State College, ten miles away in Corvallis.

+The ARC fostered the growth of a new rare metals industry in Albany, led by internationally recognized companies such as the Oregon Metallurgical Company, Oremet, and Wah Chang.
 In the 1970s, Albany attempted to extend its city limits to include a zirconium processing plant of Wah Chang Corporation in order to increase its industrial tax base.
 Wah Chang responded in 1974 by sponsoring a vote to incorporate the desired properties as Millersburg.

-When the Bureau of Mines closed in 1996, the facility was transferred to the United States Department of Energy's Office of Fossil Energy.
+When the Bureau of Mines closed in 1996, the ARC was transferred to the United States Department of Energy's Office of Fossil Energy.
 In 2005 the facility became part of the National Energy Technology Laboratory.